iraf-community/pyraf/docs/pyraf_tutorial.rst

-saves the current state of your PyRAF session to a file (including package, task, and IRAF environment variable definitions and the current values of all task parameters.)
+saves the current state of your PyRAF session to a file (including package, task, and IRAF environment variable definitions and the current values of all task parameters).
 The function

 ::